ritu456286/NSUT-Website-Main/README.md

 # NSUT website

 ## Description:
 Welcome to the college - Netaji Subhas University of Technology, Delhi.
-We've created a fully-functional website for our college.

 ## Features
 - Home page introducing the college.